 Are you curious about air pulse toys but aren’t willing to drop a hundred dollars on a new toy without testing the waters first?
 Enter: Satisfyer Pro Penguin.

-It’s a bread and butter air pulse toy, and while it lacks the bells and whistles of the other models mentioned above, it has more than enough power to get the job done.
+It’s a bread-and-butter FTM suction toy, and while it lacks the bells and whistles of the other models mentioned above, it has more than enough power to get the job done.
 It really means business, check out its bowtie!

 Power + Function: 3/5